#iamdoingprogramming made me feel more alienated from the tech community

 We need to share this responsibility.
 Speak up when you’re offended and if you are the offender, be conscious of your actions, be open to hearing what others have to say and check yourself.

 Diversity doesn’t mean pushing those that are already there out of the group.
+Or making shallow efforts that don’t actually change anything.
 It simply means making space for different kinds of people, different opinions and opening up the culture instead of spotlighting and finding the same kind of person over and over again.
 It’s about showing people that there are different ways to be successful in this industry.

 It’s about telling everyone’s story.

 Solving the issue of diversity in tech is no easy task and will probably never be truly solved but we need to acknowledge that it does exist and it’s a problem for everyone.
 We also need to recognize how our own behaviors can contribute to the prevailing culture and be honest with ourselves and consciously make the effort to make space for not only new members to this community but for the ones that are already here.